-IVR development teams are under tremendous pressure to add new functionality and improve the CX.
-Agile and DevOps processes have accelerated development but the reality is that IT teams often deprioritize IVR testing in favor of devoting resources to newer or higher priority projects.
+IVR development teams are under tremendous pressure to add new functionality and improve CX.
+While Agile and DevOps processes have accelerated development, the reality is that IT teams often deprioritize IVR testing in favor of devoting resources to newer or higher priority projects.
 Testing dates are pushed out while ”go-live” dates are not, reducing the time to test and increasing the risk of defects slipping into production.
-CX is only as good as what can be tested.
-Given limited time and call tester resources, an automated IVR testing tool is needed.

 Statistical Language Modeling Testing for Speech Recognition

-If Statistical Language Modeling (SLM) is implemented for speech recognition, you’ll need to test the Voice User Interface (VUI) for each language, application logic, performance at the interaction level.
-IVR testing platforms that are tailored to SLM can perform this automated testing and reduce the manual work of speech testers.
-Learn about the Cyara Velocity product, Functional Testing, and Best Practices for IVR Testing.
+If you choose to implement Statistical Language Modeling (SLM) for speech recognition, you’ll need to test the Voice User Interface (VUI) for each language, application logic, and performance at the interaction level.
+IVR testing platforms that are tailored to SLM can perform these tests and reduce the manual work of speech testers.

 Automated IVR Test Case Updating

-IVRs are constantly being tuned and updated.
-The only way to keep pace with updates is a solution that automatically updates IVR test cases when changes are made.
-Learn about the Cyara Velocity product.
+The best way to keep pace with changes is to employ a testing solution that automatically updates IVR test cases when you modify your call flow or make changes to recordings.

-Call spikes are often triggered by external events that are out of your control and difficult to predict.
-A sustained high volume of calls puts pressure on IVR software.
-IVRs are often massive applications with many branches and prompts.
-The only way to ensure that IVR software is prepared for call spikes and sustained traffic is to have a solution that automatically generates thousands of simultaneous calls.
+Call spikes are often triggered by external events that are difficult to predict.
+A sustained high volume of calls can put pressure on IVR software and lead to outages or failures.
+The most effective way to ensure that IVR software is prepared for call spikes and sustained traffic is to use a solution that automatically generates thousands of simultaneous calls.
 Load and performance tests put intended pressure on your system with synthetic traffic to identify potential breakpoints at individual and whole-system levels to find and address possible issues before they impact your customers.

 Customer Experience Monitoring for IVR Software